 - 11. We have provided you with: - a.
-Access to all information, of which we are aware, that is relevant to the preparation and fair presentation of the financial statements, such as financial records and related data, documentation, and other matters. - b.
-Additional information that you have requested from us for the purpose of the audit. - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - d.
+Access to all information, of which we are aware, that is relevant to the preparation and fair presentation of the financial statements, such as financial records and related data, documentation, and other matters and all audit or relevant monitoring reports, if any, received from funding sources. - b.
+Additional information that you have requested from us for the purpose of the audit. - c.
+Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - d.
 Minutes of the meetings of the City Council or summaries of actions of recent meetings for which minutes have not yet been prepared. - 12.
 We have disclosed to you results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 13.
 We have no knowledge of any fraud or suspected fraud that affects the entity and involves: - a.
 Management, - b.
 Employees who have significant roles in internal control, or - c.
 Others where the fraud could have a material effect on the financial statements. - 14.
 We have no knowledge of any allegations of fraud or suspected fraud affecting the entity received in communications from employees, former employees, regulators, or others. - 15.
-We have no knowledge of known instances of noncompliance or suspected noncompliance with provisions of laws, regulations, contracts, or grant agreements, or abuse, whose effects should be considered when preparing financial statements. - 16.
-There are no known related parties or related party relationships and transactions of which we are aware.
+We have no knowledge of known instances of noncompliance or suspected noncompliance with provisions of laws, regulations, contracts, or grant agreements, or abuse, whose effects should be considered when preparing financial statements.

+16. There are no known related parties or related party relationships and transactions of which we are aware.